abpio/abp-commercial-docs/en/tutorials/book-store/part-1.md

 }
 ````

 * **DTO** classes are used to **transfer data** between the *presentation layer* and the *application layer*.
-See the [Data Transfer Objects document](../../Data-Transfer-Objects.md) for more details.
+See the [Data Transfer Objects document](https://docs.abp.io/en/abp/latest/Data-Transfer-Objects) for more details.
 * `BookDto` is used to transfer book data to the presentation layer in order to show the book information on the UI.
 * `BookDto` is derived from the `AuditedEntityDto<Guid>` which has audit properties just like the `Book` class defined above.

-It will be needed to convert `Book` entities to `BookDto` objects while returning books to the presentation layer.
+It will be needed to map `Book` entities to `BookDto` objects while returning books to the presentation layer.
 [AutoMapper](https://automapper.org) library can automate this conversion when you define the proper mapping.
-Startup template comes with AutoMapper configured, so you can just define the mapping in the `BookStoreApplicationAutoMapperProfile` class in the `Acme.BookStore.Application` project:
+The startup template comes with AutoMapper configured, so you can just define the mapping in the `BookStoreApplicationAutoMapperProfile` class in the `Acme.BookStore.Application` project:

 ````csharp
 using AutoMapper;